 Imagination Station is open Tuesdays through Saturdays from 10a-5p and Sundays from noon-5p.
-They are closed most Mondays, although they open on select Mondays that are holidays including the upcoming Labor Day.
-Note that Imagination Station will be closed from September 6-22 for their annual cleaning.
+They are typically closed Mondays, although they do open on select Mondays that are holidays.
 Note that Lucas County residents receive free admission for their children (2 per adult) on Saturdays.
 As a non-Lucas County resident, I suggest visiting on another day.

 Imagination Station’s Atomic Cafe offers lunch daily.
 Since my daughter’s camp ended at 11:15, we had lunch at the Atomic Cafe.
 The cafe had pre-made deli sandwiches, pizza, and grill or fryer items available.
 The grill items which were prepared to order were the most popular items.
 My daughter had a Bacon Cheese Grilled Chicken sandwich while I had a Cheesesteak.
 Our food was pretty good.
 Our only disappointment was that the menu listed a side salad as an option, but the did not have any available.